 - Maintaining good oral hygiene to prevent pain in the mouth

-- Having the patient properly seated at meal times to ensure proper swallowing
+- Having the person properly seated at meal times to ensure proper swallowing

 - And checking dentures for a proper fit

-It is important to note that when difficulty swallowing occurs in dementia patients, it is an indicator of the progression of the Alzheimer’s or other dementia disease.
-Occupational therapists may be able to help with dysphagia, although oftentimes, adjustments to how food is prepared and offered can help the caregiver the most.
+It is important to note that when difficulty swallowing occurs, it may be an indicator of the progression of their dementia.
+Occupational therapists may be able to help with dysphagia, although oftentimes, adjustments to how food is prepared and offered can help a great deal.

 Astrid’s Dad’s Pneumonia